 Marxism vs Socialism

-Marxism and Socialism may be a bit difficult to understand to some.
+Difference between Marxism and Socialism may be a bit difficult to understand to some.
 However, remember, that Marxism and Socialism are two systems.
 So, one can say that Marxism and Socialism are two kinds of systems that are to be understood as different when it comes to their concepts and ideologies.
 Marxism is more theoretical in nature whereas Socialism is more practical in nature.
 This is one of the main differences between Marxism and Socialism.
 Marxism has paved way for different ideologies such as Leninism and Maoism.
 Marxism speaks how a proletariat revolution can change the social structure.
 Socialism speaks of an economy that is fair to all.